johann-solo/oliveandmango.github.io/_posts/blog/2016-10-12-delicious-moist-banana-bread.markdown

 Here is why I think this one is the best banana bread recipe I have tried thus far:

 * The base recipe always turns out perfect and the same every time
-* The original recipe called for pecans but its a versatile recipe and i have switched the pecans out to walnuts and added chocolate chips on occasion
+* The original recipe called for pecans but its a versatile recipe and I have switched the pecans out to walnuts and added chocolate chips on occasion
 * It always turns out perfectly moist
 * It's not too sweet
 * Every time someone tries it they must have the recipe.
 (A very good sign)